b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

 - One problem is that such splitting favors attributes with many values.
 - Growing the tree until it is purest may result in a very large tree and overfitting.
 - The posterior probabilities of classes should be stored in a leaf.

+#### Regression Trees

+- In regression, the goodness of a split is measured by the mean square error from the estimated value.
+- This creates a piecewise constant approximation with discontinuities at leaf boundaries.
+- The acceptable error threshold is the complexity parameter.